bluealloy/revm/documentation/src/introduction.md

 The project hase 4 main crates that are used to build the revm.
 The crates are:

 - `revm`: The main EVM library.
-- `revm-primitives`: Primitive data types.
+- `primitives`: Primitive data types.
-- `revm-interpreter`: Execution loop with instructions.
+- `interpreter`: Execution loop with instructions.
-- `revm-precompile`: EVM precompiles.
+- `precompile`: EVM precompiles.

 ## Binaries

 - `revme`: A CLI binary, used for running state test json.
+Currently it is used to run ethereum tests:
+* statetest: takes path to folder where ethereum statetest json can be found.
+It recursively searches for all json files and execute them.
+This is how I run all https://github.com/ethereum/tests to check if revm is compliant.
+Example `revme statests test/GenericEvmTest/`
 - `revm-test`: test binaries with contracts; used mostly to check performance.